bingomanatee/looking-glass-engine-3-2/docs/classes/transactions_and_blockers.md

 * **throws + trans** -- transactional, throws

-Whatever the variant, the design of the store is to trap the thrown error and to squelch the transaction before passing on the error to the errors stream -- and possibly throw it.
+Whatever the variant, the design of the store is to trap the thrown error and to squelch the transaction before passing on the error to the errors subject -- and possibly throw it.

 BUT CODE IS HARD.